microsoft/hlsl-specs/proposals/0048-group-wave-index.md

 #### Shader Stage Compatibility

-Both `GetGroupWaveIndex` and `GetGroupWaveCount` are valid in compute, mesh, and amplification shaders.
+Both `GetGroupWaveIndex` and `GetGroupWaveCount` are valid in compute, mesh, Node (see [Node Shader Support](#node-shader-support)) and amplification shaders.
 Using these intrinsics in any other shader stage will result in a compilation error.

+#### Library Restrictions

+These intrinsics are not valid in exported functions of shader libraries (e.g., DXR raytracing libraries).
+Raytracing shaders do not have thread group semantics and therefore have no meaningful wave index or wave count within a group context.

+#### Node Shader Support

+Both intrinsics are valid in node shaders with the exception of Thread Launch mode Nodes.
+In Thread launch mode, each thread executes independently without thread group semantics—there is no thread group context, and therefore no meaningful wave index or wave count within a group.

+#### Feature Flag Requirements

+Both `GetGroupWaveIndex` and `GetGroupWaveCount` are classified as wave operations.
+When a shader uses either intrinsic, the compiler must set the `WaveOps` feature flag in the shader's feature flags metadata.
+This ensures that the runtime can verify the device supports wave operations before attempting to execute the shader.

 #### Value Ranges and Guarantees